Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 For details on all of this womens hiking clothing, go here.

-More winter hiking tips can be found here.
+More winter hiking tips are waiting for you here.

-It's possible to get a doozey of a sunburn, so carry sunscreen, too.
+It's possible to get a doozey of a sunburn on a winter hike, so carry sunscreen, too.

 Bring more food than you think you will need.